Bedroommood X Studio SAND: the backstage of WINDOW bedding & bedroom design

 Why this particular pattern?

 Audinga: We have tested many different patterns, from small and simple black squares to hand-drawn curved lines, which would organically fill the space.
-We wanted to craft the pattern which would be timeless, relaxing, and neutral in a sense that it would blend in with the rest of the interior design of the most sacred space of the house – the bedroom.
+We wanted to craft a pattern which would be timeless, relaxing, and neutral in the sense that it would blend in with the rest of the interior design of the most sacred space of the house – the bedroom.
 After all, people spend a lot of time in their bedrooms and want to recharge after a long day.
 Such an atmosphere requires simple yet eye-catching solutions and light patterns.
 We also made sure that this bedding was compatible with other bedroom products as we understand that clients want to change or mix their bedding sets from time to time.
 These criteria, together with the modern bedding design trends, guided us toward a rather classic pattern of dark grey squares with thin lines on a white background.
 At the same time, this pattern is modern and trendy but also maintains a traditional approach and evokes good memories.
 We hope that people will appreciate and love to see this bedding in their homes.

 We used percale fabric to create this pattern.
 Percale is matte, crispy, and has natural "wrinkles".
 I would say it is structural and modern, whereas sateen is more classical, silky, and shiny.